mianyi2001/mianyi2001.github.io/awards.md

 title: Awards
 ---

-Lastest Update: 27th Aug 2023
+Lastest Update: 27th May 2024

 ## Scholarships

+- August 2023：The Master's Second-Class Academic Scholarship of Shanghai Jiao Tong University(SJTU).<br>
 - August 2022：The Second-Class Academic Scholarship of Hefei University of Technology(HFUT).<br>
 - August 2021：Scholarship for Science and Technology Activities of Hefei University of Technology(HFUT).<br>
 - August 2021：The Second-Class Academic Scholarship of Hefei University of Technology(HFUT).<br>